hasslight/hasslight.github.io/guide.md

 2. Connect the power cable to the controller.

    **Single click** the button on the controller to toggle it on/off.
    **Double click** the button on the controller to switch the build in themes.
-(White, Blink, Christmas, Halloween, Rainbow, Twinkle)
+(White, Christmas, Fireworks, Halloween, Rainbow, Twinkle)

 3. Use an iPhone/iPad to configure the controller to connect to your home WiFi network.